w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Define description of visual information as information, including text in the video, for people who cannot see the video to understand the content.
 Explain that different regions have different names for description, including audio descriptions, video descriptions, and described videos.
 * Discuss with students how the main speaker(s) can provide the description integrated in their speaking.
 Explain that integrated description works best for most training videos, though not for most stories.
 Emphasize that it is best practice to plan for integrated description early on in the creation process to minimize the need for separate description.
-For details on how to create integrate description, see [Integrated](https://deploy-preview-190--wai-media-guide.netlify.app/media/av/description/#integrated--creating-integrated-description).
+For details on how to create integrate description, see [Integrated](https://www.w3.org/WAI/media/av/description/#integrated--creating-integrated-description).
-* Demonstrate examples of separate description provided in an alternative version of the video, where the main audio includes the description.
+* Demonstrate examples of description provided in an alternative version of the video, where the main audio includes the description.
 Explain that this requires recording and editing abilities.
-For details on how to create descriptions provided in an alternative version of the video, see [Video with space](https://deploy-preview-190--wai-media-guide.netlify.app/media/av/description/#video-with-space--creating-a-separate-described-video---if-descriptions-fit-in-audio-spaces).
+For details on how to create descriptions provided in an alternative version of the video, see [Video with space](https://www.w3.org/WAI/media/av/description/#video-with-space--creating-a-separate-described-video---if-descriptions-fit-in-audio-spaces).
-* Show examples of separate description provided in a text or audio file that syncs with the main audio of the video.
-Explain that this only works when the media player supports it.
-For details on how to create descriptions provided in a text or audio file that syncs with the main audio of the video, see [Text](https://deploy-preview-190--wai-media-guide.netlify.app/media/av/description/#text--creating-description-in-a-text-file) and [Audio Only](https://deploy-preview-190--wai-media-guide.netlify.app/media/av/description/#audio-only--creating-description-in-a-separate-audio-file-only).
+* Show examples of description provided in a text or audio file that syncs with the main audio of the video.
+Explain that this only works when the media player supports that functionality.
+For details on how to create descriptions provided in a text or audio file that syncs with the main audio of the video, see [Text](https://www.w3.org/WAI/media/av/description/#text--creating-description-in-a-text-file) and [Audio Only](https://www.w3.org/WAI/media/av/description/#audio-only--creating-description-in-a-separate-audio-file-only).
 * Show a video that has important visual information needed to understand the content.
 Discuss with students what parts of the video they would describe and what type of information they would include in the description.

 #### Ideas to Assess Knowledge for Topic